 "Full view" shows all of the subtasks and comments face up.
 "Slim view" is a way to get the big picture, with all of the subtasks and comments collapsed.

-Click on a task on your Home screen or within a list.
-The drawer will slide out from the right side of the screen to reveal all of its details.
+When you click on a task, the drawer will slide out from the right side of the screen to reveal all of the details.

 A red dot = new

 A red dot next to comments, due dates,